-The regulation of telecommunications services in the United States is divided on both a geopolitical and conceptual basis.
+The regulation of telecommunications services in the U.S. is divided on both a geopolitical and conceptual basis.
 The Federal Communications Commission (FCC) regulates the provision of interstate and international communications.
 Local exchange and intrastate long distance services are regulated by the individual states.
 In general, the provision of electronic communications services is open to competition, although entry into some rural areas may be regulated.
 Non-dominant telecommunications providers are not subject to any significant regulation.
 At least on the national level, private carriage is unregulated.
 See also question 4.4.

 The provision of "enhanced" or "information" services - services which include data processing service, including most Internet services - is basically unregulated, although Voice over Internet Protocol (VoIP) is subject to some regulations.
 See question 10.5.
-The only companies which remain subject to extensive regulation, and then only with respect to their local telephone operations over which the enhanced services ride, are the incumbent local exchange carriers (ILECs) - generally the Bell Operating Companies (BOCs) and their successors.
+Proposed changes to this regulatory approach are discussed in Section 10.

 While most states have relaxed regulation of telecommunications, a number have not gone as far as the FCC.